TRIQS/solid_dmft/paper/paper.md

 The modularity of the program also allows to run for example only the DMFT loop via a single function with well defined input and output without running solid_dmft as a monolithic code, making it easy to be used in other projects.

-As of now solid\_dmft has been successfully used in various peer reviewed research studies[@Beck:2022], and provides stable releases matching the releases of the TRIQS library, that are well tested.
+As of now solid\_dmft has been successfully used in various peer reviewed research studies [@Beck:2022; @Hampel:2019; @Hampel:2020; @Hampel:2021], and provides stable releases matching the releases of the TRIQS library, that are well tested.
 We provide a full documentation including tutorials, and a reference manual.
 Furthermore, we utilize an extensive CI workflow on github to test every PR and commit.

 # Statement of need

 As already mentioned the number of ready to use DFT+DMFT codes is rather limited, and all codes are rather recent.
 Most of them are completely black boxed, e.g. EDMFT, Amulet, DMFT implementation in Abinit.
-Other implementation like DFTwDMFT and DCORE follow a very similar strategy but do not implement different impurity solvers as of now. solid\_dmft provides a flagship implementation of the TRIQS functionality to perform DFT+DMFT calculation and is ready to be extend to beyond DMFT formalisms.
+Other implementation like DFTwDMFT and DCORE follow a very similar strategy as solid\_dmft but do not implement different impurity solvers as of now. solid\_dmft provides a flagship implementation of the TRIQS functionality to perform DFT+DMFT calculation and is ready to be extended to beyond DMFT formalisms.
 This is beneficial both for developers of TRIQS applications, by enabling them to test their applications in a well tested framework, and for users, as they benefit of the most recent features of TRIQS.

 # Acknowledgements